UW-CTRL/AA548-spr2024/bite-size-notes/week-7-EKF.md

 ## Conclusion

-The key takeaways from this note are
+The key takeaways from these notes are
 1. EKF operates on nonlinear models
 2. Using Jacobian to linearize these models
 3. Prediction and updates